 – Wow factor, for virtual visitors and real-life guests alike

-Opting for Venetian plaster oozes that opulent touch which other wall covering options just wouldn’t have been able to match.
+Opting for Venetian plaster oozes that opulent touch, which other wall covering options wouldn’t have been able to match.

-Marble plaster is considered a luxurious wall covering choice, being at the more premium end of investment for the installations, hence why it’s been used throughout history by aristocratic residences, palaces, prestigious buildings and places of significance.
+Marble plaster is considered a luxurious wall covering choice, being at the more premium end of investment for the installations.
+Hence, it’s been used throughout history by aristocratic residences, palaces, prestigious buildings, and places of significance.

-When you select this as a finish for your walls at home or in your business let’s be honest, you want people to notice and comment, you’re after the wow factor and questions asking ‘what is this!?’
+When you select this as a finish for your home or business walls, you want people to notice and comment.
+You’re after the wow factor and questions asking, ‘what is this!?’

 A focal point should be a centrepiece, bringing the conversation to its direction, capturing the gaze and piquing the interest of onlookers.

-Blue is a bold choice in some cases, especially the more vibrant of shades, the lighter and more subtle variants will still achieve a reaction just in a much more delicate manner.
+In some cases, blue is a bold choice, incredibly the more vibrant of shades.
+The lighter and more subtle variants will still achieve a reaction, just more delicately.

-Choosing the right shade for you also comes down to some other key factors we believe, as touched on below.
+Choosing the right shade for you also comes down to some other vital factors, we believe, as touched on below.

-Do you want the colour to mirror nature in any way, if so think about the shades of blue found in the sky or in water, nature’s most abundant resource?
+Do you want the colour to mirror nature in any way?
+If so, think about the shades of blue found in the sky or water, nature’s most abundant resource?

-Blue is also the colour associated with feeling low, or depressed, at least here in England it is, with the saying of feeling like you got the blues.
+Blue is also the colour associated with feeling low or depressed, at least here in England, with the saying of feeling like you got the blues.
 So choosing your shade carefully will save you from falling into a gloomy slump.

-For a single feature wall or focal point, it is unlikely that would happen in any instance, especially if you’d invested in a piece of wall art, it would be much more likely to happen should you decide to go all out and paint the whole house in shades of dark blues, navy blue and other light-absorbing palettes without adding in any contrasts or colour pops.
+For a single feature wall or focal point, it is unlikely that would happen in any instance significantly if you’d invested in a piece of wall art.
+It would be much more likely to happen should you decide to go all out and paint the whole house in shades of dark blues, navy blue and other light-absorbing palettes without adding in any contrasts or colour pops.

-Lighting plays a key role here but that isn’t the scope for this piece, just know that the right lighting can make or break the impact of an installation.
+Lighting plays a key role here, but that isn’t the scope of this piece.
+Just know that the proper lighting can make or break the impact of an installation.

-Language is a funny thing I‘m always fascinated by, as one thing can be translated into so many different meanings, adding some stencil work, quotes or famous sayings into the Venetian plaster art piece could then bring about a whole new angle to enjoy it from, with the stencils either being overlaid onto a finishes installation or embedded into the design for added intrigue and depth.
+Language is a funny thing I’m always fascinated by, as one thing can be translated into so many different meanings.
+Adding stencil work, quotes, or famous sayings to the Venetian plaster art piece could bring about a whole new angle from which to enjoy it, with the stencils either being overlaid onto a finishes installation or embedded into the design for added intrigue and depth.

-Whilst it’s largely open to interpretation, we can associate blue with loyalty and stability, a sense of trustworthiness, one of the reasons it’s often found in corporate branding and logos.
+While it’s largely open to interpretation, we can associate blue with loyalty and stability, a sense of trustworthiness, which is often found in corporate branding and logos.

-A hand-applied and finished option, polished plaster is one of the more labour-intensive finishes available on the market, largely owing to the techniques used to achieve such as decorative and high shine finish.
-It is also a very unforgiving material that should only be applied by skilled craftsmen, such as ourselves.
+A hand-applied and finished option, polished plaster is one of the more labour-intensive finishes available on the market, mainly owing to the techniques used to achieve decorative and high shine finish.
+It is also a very unforgiving material that skilled artisans, such as ourselves, should only apply.

-To find an exact shade that matches your tastes it can be tinted to suit, giving you almost infinite possibilities for matching the visions you have in your head, company colour schemes, memoirs from yesteryear and beyond.
+To find an exact shade that matches your tastes, it can be tinted to suit, giving you almost infinite possibilities for reaching the visions you have in your head, company colour schemes, memoirs from yesteryear and beyond.

-Venetian polished plaster also carries with it a sense of added drama when being used as an accent or feature wall, as we touched on earlier the material is hand applied, how this will translate onto your wall is that each applicator will have their own style our application methods.
+When used as an accent or feature wall, polished Venetian plaster also carries a sense of added drama.
+As we touched on earlier, the material is hand-applied; how this will translate onto your wall because each applicator will have their style and our application methods.

-Depending on where they learnt their craft and frow home will usually dictate their style to a degree, sometime you will find they have trained with serval people in the industry, such as we did, in order to develop their own blend from here.
+Depending on where they learnt their craft and frow home would usually dictate their style to a degree, sometime you will find they have trained with serval people in the industry, such as we did, to develop their blend from here.

-For you the client, this means that the patterning will be very unique to each art piece, something that needs to be considered in the early stages when looking for someone to take care of your installation.
+For you, the client, this means that the patterning will be unique to each art piece, which needs to be considered early when looking for someone to take care of your installation.

 Some prefer a longer stroke, whereas others may enjoy seeing more sporadic and scattered detailing.

-Ultimately this comes down to personal preferences, the smaller the stroke the busier the wall installation can become, which should be a consideration for how you plan to dress and furnish the space.
+Ultimately this comes down to personal preferences; the smaller the stroke, the busier the wall installation can become, considering how you plan to dress and furnish the space.

-Additionally further wow factor can be included in your design by adding depth or texture into the Venetian plaster, using the same shade of blue would be possible in most cases, as can tint topcoats, metallurgic additives or metallic waxes.
+Additionally, the further wow factor can be included in your design by adding depth or texture to the Venetian plaster.
+Using the same shade of blue would be possible in most cases, as can tint topcoats, metallurgic additives or metallic waxes.

-There’s no doubt you’ll get a jaw-dropping installation by using us as your company of choice, if you’d love to pick our brains on all things plaster or decorative finish related, simply give us a call on 0203 4887578
+You’ll undoubtedly get a jaw-dropping installation by using us as your company of choice.
+If you’d love to pick our brains on all things plaster or decorative finish related, give us a call on 0203 4887578

 We look forward to speaking soon